 The Company has determined that vTv LLC is a variable-interest entity ("VIE") for accounting purposes and that vTv Therapeutics Inc. is the primary beneficiary of vTv LLC because (through its managing member interest in vTv LLC and the fact that the senior management of vTv Therapeutics Inc. is also the senior management of vTv LLC) it has the power and benefits to direct all of the activities of vTv LLC, which include those that most significantly impact vTv LLC's economic performance. vTv Therapeutics Inc. has therefore consolidated vTv LLC's results pursuant to Accounting Standards Codification Topic 810, "Consolidation" in its Consolidated Financial Statements.
-Various holders own non-voting interests in vTv LLC, representing a 36.1% economic interest in vTv LLC, effectively restricting vTv Therapeutics Inc.'s interest to 63.9% of vTv LLC's economic results, subject to increase in the future, should vTv Therapeutics Inc. purchase additional nonvoting common units ("vTv Units") of vTv LLC or should the holders of vTv Units decide to exchange such units (together with shares of the Company's Class B common stock, par value \$0.01 ("Class B Common Stock")) for shares of Class A Common Stock (or cash) pursuant to the Exchange Agreement among the Company, vTv LLC and the holders of vTv Units party thereto (the "Exchange Agreement"). vTv Therapeutics Inc. has provided financial and other support to vTv LLC in the form of its purchase of vTv Units with the net proceeds of the IPO in 2015, its agreeing to be a co-borrower under the Venture Loan and Security Agreement (the "Loan Agreement") with Horizon Technology Finance Corporation and Silicon Valley Bank (together, the "Lenders") which was entered into in 2016 and its entrance into the letter agreements with MacAndrews and Forbes Group LLC ("M&F Group"), a related party and an affiliate of MacAndrews & Forbes Incorporated (together with its affiliates "MacAndrews"), in December 2017, July 2018, December 2018, March 2019, September 2019 and December 2019 (the "Letter Agreements"). vTv Therapeutics Inc. will not be required to provide financial or other support for vTv LLC outside of its obligations pertaining to the Loan Agreement as a co-borrower.
+Various holders own non-voting interests in vTv LLC, representing a 29.9% economic interest in vTv LLC, effectively restricting vTv Therapeutics Inc.'s interest to 70.1% of vTv LLC's economic results, subject to increase in the future, should vTv Therapeutics Inc. purchase additional nonvoting common units ("vTv Units") of vTv LLC or should the holders of vTv Units decide to exchange such units (together with shares of the Company's Class B common stock, par value \$0.01 ("Class B Common Stock")) for shares of Class A Common Stock (or cash) pursuant to the Exchange Agreement among the Company, vTv LLC and the holders of vTv Units party thereto (the "Exchange Agreement"). vTv Therapeutics Inc. has provided financial and other support to vTv LLC in the form of its purchase of vTv Units with the net proceeds of the IPO in 2015, its agreeing to be a co-borrower under the Venture Loan and Security Agreement (the "Loan Agreement") with Horizon Technology Finance Corporation and Silicon Valley Bank (together, the "Lenders") which was entered into in 2016, its entrance into the letter agreements with MacAndrews and Forbes Group LLC ("M&F Group"), a related party and an affiliate of MacAndrews & Forbes Incorporated (together with its affiliates "MacAndrews"), in December 2017, July 2018, December 2018, March 2019, September 2019 and December 2019 (the "Letter Agreements"), the Controlled Equity OfferingTM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") (the "ATM Offering"), and the purchase agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park") (the "LPC Purchase Agreement"). vTv Therapeutics Inc. will not be required to provide financial or other support for vTv LLC.
 However, vTv Therapeutics Inc. will control its business and other activities through its managing member interest in vTv LLC, and its management is the management of vTv LLC.
-The creditors of vTv LLC do not have any recourse to the general credit of vTv Therapeutics Inc. except as allowed under the provisions of the Loan Agreement.
-Nevertheless, because vTv Therapeutics Inc. will have no material assets other than its interests in vTv LLC, any financial difficulties at vTv LLC could result in vTv Therapeutics Inc. recognizing a loss.
+The creditors of vTv LLC do not have any recourse to the general credit of vTv Therapeutics Inc. Nevertheless, because vTv Therapeutics Inc. will have no material assets other than its interests in vTv LLC, any financial difficulties at vTv LLC could result in vTv Therapeutics Inc. recognizing a loss.